quoll/crg-turtle/README.md

 contains the lexical form, the datatype, and the language code.
 As for normal RDF literals, the language code is only available if the datatype is a string (no datatype implies a string).

-Where possible, the parser with return keywords rather than URIs (IRIs are not explicitly handled).
+Where the parser always returns keywords rather than IRIs.
-If a URI is represented as a QName, then it will be converted to a keyword instead of a URI.
-This is more convenient for most Clojure applications.
-Keywords can be converted back into URIs using the prefix-map from the parser.
+If an IRI is represented as a QName, then it will be converted to a keyword instead of a IRI.
+If present as a raw IRI, then it will be scanned for an appropriate prefix, and converted to a QName.
+QNames are required for predicates anyway, so this protects against the use of IRIs in that position.
+Clojure applications also work much more conveniently and efficiently with keywords.
+Keywords can be converted back into IRIs using the prefix-map from the parser.

 ## Java and Clojure